Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2023-08-28-the-end-is-near.md

 ### Mobs skills rework

-Before update 3.5, the programming team took a month to do a big cleanup of the game's codebase, who was becoming more and more bloated, as well as a rework of a lot of systems to make them more viable long-term or easier to use.
+Before update 3.5, the programming team took a month to do a big cleanup of the game's codebase, which was becoming more and more bloated, as well as a rework of a lot of systems to make them more viable long-term or easier to use.

 My biggest work during that time was a full rework of the skill system that the mobs use for their attacks, with two major objectives in mind:
 - Make them as data-driven as possible.